riley-x/SankeyFlow/README.md

 ## Description

-While MPL does have a builtin sankeyflow class, it is only capable of a single node.
+While MPL does have a builtin sankey class, it is only capable of a single node.
 SankeyFlow allows for any number of nodes and flows between them.
 It also treats nodes and flows separately, so the node value, inflows, and outflows don't have to be equal.
 However, automatic node inference is also available (TODO).

 ![cutflow example](example/cutflow.png)